Hong Kong: Political reforms and sociopolitical issues

 Hong Kong is governed by a hybrid regime that is not fully representative of the population.
-Legislative Council members elected by functional constituencies composed of professional and special interest groups are accountable to these narrow corporate electorates and not the general public.
-This electoral arrangement has guaranteed a pro-Beijing camp majority in the legislature since the handover.
+Legislative Council members elected by functional constituencies composed of professional and special-interest groups are accountable to narrow corporate electorates rather than the general public.
+This electoral arrangement has ensured a pro-Beijing majority in the legislature since the handover.
 Similarly, the chief executive is selected by establishment politicians and corporate members of the Election Committee rather than directly elected.
 Despite universal suffrage being established as ultimate goals for the election of the chief executive and all members of the Legislative Council in Articles 45 and 68 of the basic law, the legislature is only partially directly elected, and the executive continues to be nominated by an unrepresentative body.
-The government has been repeatedly petitioned to introduce direct elections for these positions, but has not introduced these direct elections as of 2024.
+The government has been repeatedly petitioned to introduce direct elections for these positions, but has not introduced these direct elections as of 2026.

 Ethnic minorities (except those of European ancestry) have marginal representation in government and often experience discrimination in housing, education, and employment.
-Employment vacancies and public service appointments frequently have language requirements which minority job seekers do not meet, and language education resources remain inadequate for Chinese learners.
+Employment vacancies and public service appointments frequently have language requirements that minority job seekers do not meet, and language education resources remain inadequate for Chinese learners.
 Foreign domestic helpers, mostly women from the Philippines and Indonesia, have little protection under regional law.
 Although they live and work in Hong Kong, these workers are not treated as ordinary residents and do not have the right of abode in the territory.
-Sex trafficking is also an issue, local, mainland Chinese, and foreign women have been trafficked for sex in brothels, homes, and businesses in the city.